 College Board offers a number of fee waiver benefits to income-eligible students who take the SAT.
-Eligible students can take the SAT and the SAT Subject Tests on a weekend for free, and get free feedback reports, waived application fees for participating colleges, and unlimited score reports to send to colleges.
-Eligible students may also apply online for nonfederal financial aid from colleges, universities, and scholarships for free using CSS/Financial Aid PROFILE®.
+Eligible students can take the SAT on a weekend for free, and get free feedback reports, waived application fees for participating colleges, and unlimited score reports to send to colleges.
+Eligible students may also apply online for nonfederal financial aid from colleges, universities, and scholarships for free using CSS Profile[®].
 Talk to your counselor to determine if you're eligible, and visit sat.org/feewaivers for more information.